WDAF-FM

-WDAF-FM (106.5 MHz) is a commercial radio station licensed to Liberty, Missouri, and serving the Kansas City metropolitan area.
-Owned by Audacy, Inc., the station airs a country music radio format, branded as "106.5 The Wolf".
+WDAF-FM (106.5 FM) is a commercial radio station licensed to Liberty, Missouri, United States, and serving the Kansas City metropolitan area.
+Owned by Audacy, Inc., the station airs a country music format branded as "106.5 The Wolf".
 Studios and offices are located on Squibb Road in Mission, Kansas.

-WDAF-FM has an effective radiated power (ERP) of 100,000 watts.
-The transmitter is located on Wallace Avenue in east Kansas City, Missouri, near Interstate 435.
+WDAF-FM's transmitter is located on Wallace Avenue in east Kansas City, Missouri, near Interstate 435.
 WDAF-FM broadcasts in the HD Radio format.

 History

 Early years

 The station signed on the air on May 8, 1978, as KFIX-FM, the FM counterpart to KFIX (1140 AM, now KCXL), and was owned by Investments, Inc. KFIX-FM aired an adult Top 40 format, with news updates from the NBC Radio Network.
 Prior to the official sign-on, test transmissions carried the call sign KSAB (standing for "Strauss-Abernathy Broadcasting").

 SW Radio Enterprises took over in 1979, flipping the format on November 19, changing call letters to KSAS, branded as "SAS 106 1/2".
 KSAS was a progressive rock station, in contrast to the more mainstream album rock format of top rock station KYYS (now KCKC).
 Golden East Broadcasting bought the station in March 1982.

 In March 1983, the station decided to take KYYS head-on, flipping to album rock, and changing the call letters to KKCI.
 The station used the name "106 KCI", a reference to the Kansas City International Airport.
 Longtime Kansas City DJ Randy Miller made his first market appearance at KKCI.
 Transcolumbia bought the station in 1985.

 On January 10, 1986, after failing to compete against KYYS, KKCI went off the air.
 Three weeks later, the station signed back on and flipped to a soft adult contemporary format, branded as "K-Lite", and changing the call letters to KLTY.
 KLTY tried to compete in a crowded AC field.
 In November 1987, Olympia Broadcasting bought the station.